awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 + Instance market options \(AWS Batch must control Spot Instance configuration\)
 + Disable API termination \(AWS Batch must control instance lifecycle\)

-AWS Batch doesn't support updating a compute environment with a new launch template version\.
-If you update your launch template, you must create a new compute environment with the new template for the changes to take effect\.
+AWS Batch only updates the launch template with a new launch template version during infrastructure updates\.
+For more information, see [Updating compute environments](updating-compute-environments.md)\.

 ## Amazon EC2 user data in launch templates<a name="lt-user-data"></a>